 17. Investment properties - held for sale

-31 December 2024 €'000 31 December 2023 €'000
+11. Investment properties - neta for said 31 December 2024 31 December

+31 December 2024 2023

+€'000 €'000

+Fit of a billion by the control of t 6000 6 000

 Fair value - held for sale investment properties

 At 1 January 60,594 14,527

 Transferred from 32,667 59,453

 Transferred (to) investment properties (39,675) 0

 Capital expenditure 239 481

-Properties sold (20,971) (12,767)

-Valuation gain/(loss) on properties held for sale 3,064 (1,100)

-At 31 December 35,918 60,594

-Investment properties are re-classified as current assets and described as 'held for sale' in three different situations: Properties notarised for sale at the reporting date, Properties where at the reporting date the Group has obtained and implemented all relevant permissions required to sell individual apartment units, and efforts are being made to dispose of the assets (condominium); and Properties which are being marketed for sale but have currently not been notarised.
+Investment properties are re-classified as current assets and described as 'held for sale' in three different situations: Properties notarised for sale at the reporting date, Properties where at the reporting date the group has obtained and implemented all relevant permissions required to sell individual apartment units, and efforts are being made to dispose of the assets (condominium); and Properties which are being marketed for sale but have currently not been notarised.